wani-ham/quine-mccluskey-algorithm/README.md

 # Computational Simulation of Quine-McCluskey Algorithm using C/C++

-* This project was made in undergraduate course "Digital Logic Circuits" (EEE2040.01-00) at Yonsei University.
+* Project from an undergraduate course "Digital Logic Circuits" (EEE2040.01-00) at Yonsei University.
 (2022-2)

 ## Abstract